Niilay/Tanake_2160/README.md

 The project should be run with UTF-8 as file encoding for showing UTF-8 characters.

+Unicode characters doesn't work when run as JAR.

 # Has:

 - XP / Leveling